anandrajj/toy_weather_forecast/README.md

 Execution Flow
 --------------

-PredictWeather is the entry point into application which controls the order of execution various steps required to complete forecasting.
-Flow of steps is represented as diagram below.
+PredictWeather is the entry point into the application which controls the order of execution various steps required to complete forecasting.
+Flow of steps is represented in the diagram below.

 	***********************************************
 	* 	Parsing Arguments & Accuring Data         *